workingDog/scalaczml/readme.md

 See also the build.sbt file.

-## Compiling and packaging
+## Installation and packaging

+Add the following dependency to build.sbt:

+    libraryDependencies += "com.github.workingDog" %% "scalaczml" % "0.1"

+To compile and generate a jar file from the source:

+    sbt package

-Using [SBT](http://www.scala-sbt.org/), just type "sbt package" to generate a jar file that you can then include in your project.
-The jar file will be in the directory:
+The jar file (scalaczml_2.11-0.1.jar) will be in the "./target/scala-2.11/" directory.
- ".../target/scala-2.11/scalaczml_2.11-1.0.jar"

 ## Documentation